maolopez/human_genome_projects/README.md

 General description:
-A CSV file with a Human DNA genoma has 2395592.
-A text file with the Bible book has only 824383 words.
+A CSV file with a Human DNA genoma has 2395592 words.
+Instead a text file with the Bible book has only 824383 words.
 The CSV files has 4 columns and 598912 rows.
 The columns are rsid, chromosome, position and genotype.
 Percentages are calculated too.

 |*Script*                                   |*Description*                                 |